emipa606/AndroidTiersTXSeries/README.md

 - Not updated the QEE patch yet, working on it
 - Also not included yet are the blank slate models, working on that as well
+- To use this with 1.3 and older you need https://steamcommunity.com/sharedfiles/filedetails/?id=1386412863]Android Tiers instead

 ![Image](https://i.imgur.com/pufA0kM.png)